mmz-srf/scala-xml-codec/README.md

 #### Implementing a codec targeting a specific effect

-Example for a decoder targeting a `scalaz.Reader`:
+Example for a decoder targeting a `cats.data.Reader`:

     type EnvReader[A] = Reader[Env, A]